bijinmengxiang/face_recognition-AI-/face-detection/README.md

 crop.py can help you to cut the image if it has face information

-DownloadIamge.py as the name, it can help you to download the image that you search
+DownloadIamge.py as the name, it can help you to download the image that you search from BaiduImage